JBthePenguin/OpenFoodFacts/README.md

 # OpenFoodFacts  *Python application*\*
-**This application gets back the data proposed by the [OpenFoodFacts API](https://en.wiki.openfoodfacts.org/API) to build a database on your localhost and to use it later when you want to find a better product for your health than the one that you planned to eat (or to drink).
+**This application gets back the data proposed by the [OpenFoodFacts API](https://en.wiki.openfoodfacts.org/API) to build a database on your localhost and to use it later when you want to find a better product for your health than the one that you planned to eat (or drink).
 So, to stay healthy, *download the directory OpenFoodFacts* and ...**
 ## CREATE DATABASE *only before the first using*:
 To create the following database, [MySQL](https://dev.mysql.com/doc/refman/5.7/en/installing.html) or [MariaDB](https://mariadb.com/kb/en/library/getting-installing-and-upgrading-mariadb/) must be installed on your host.
 ![DB structure](/screenshots/db_structure.png)